• Skip to primary navigation

 Program Directors

-Miray Tekkumru-Kisa is a policy researcher at RAND and a professor at the Pardee RAND Graduate School..
+Miray Tekkumru-Kisa is a Associate Professor of Curriculum & Instruction.
 Two interrelated foci of Tekkumru-Kisa’s research are understanding and supporting professional learning and measuring and improving instructional quality for ambitious and equitable teaching in science.
 Her research efforts involve working in partnership with stakeholders across layers of the education system (e.g., schools, districts, and states) for building the capacity for continuous improvement.

 Jill Wertheim, SCALE Science at WestEd